Skip To Content Skip To Menu Skip To Footer

 Diversity in Student Life: There are a number of student groups dedicated to the concerns of diversity and social justice.
 These include American Association of University Women (AAUW), Amnesty International, Anwar Bellydance, Asian and Asian-American Collective (AAAC), Black Student Union, Catholic Campus Ministry, Chinese Students and Scholars Association, Dickinson Christian Fellowship, Exiled Poetry Society, Womanist Collective, Finding Relationships Under Inspired Truth (FRUIT), French Club, German Club, Global Gastronomy Group, Her Campus, Hillel, Italian Club, JStreet U, Kpop Club, Latin American & Caribbean Club, Minority Association of Pre-Health Students (MAPS), Muslim Educational and Cultural Association, Portuguese Club, Russian Club, Spanish Club, Spectrum: Queer Student Union, Trendsetters, Vietnamese Students’ Association, We Introduce Nations at Dickinson (WIND), Women in Business and others.
 In addition, there are a number of offices and centers that support the college's diversity efforts.
 The Popel Shaw Center for Race & Ethnicity is a resource open to the entire Dickinson community and charged with advancing Dickinson's commitment to broadening the understanding of - and building - a pluralistic society that promotes equality and integrity on the campus, in the community, and the world.
 The Women's & Gender Resource Center is a resource that builds gender education and equality into the life of the institution through space and community, resources and skills, and events and opportunities.
 The Center for Spirituality and Social Justice engages students in community service, encourages conversations on faith, meaning-making and purpose and is committed to exploring the social justice issues that interact with community, service and faith.
 The Milton B. Asbell Center for Jewish Life provides a central space for Jewish students to meet, socialize, celebrate the Sabbath and other Jewish holidays, take classes with visiting rabbis, and host interfaith dialogues with other religious groups on campus.
 The Office of LGBTQ Services provides support for the LGBTQ community and allies and enhances campus education to foster a more inclusive and safe environment for all individuals.
 In addition, one of the goals of the Office of Institutional Effectiveness & Inclusivity is to advance the college's mission to build and maintain a diverse and inclusive community committed to broadened educational opportunities within an atmosphere of respect for others.

 Diversity in the Undergraduate Curriculum: The college's curriculum reflects a strong focus on issues of diversity defined in terms both of domestic and of global diversity.
 All undergraduate students at Dickinson are required to take at least one course in US Diversity in order to graduate.
 They must also complete one course in "Global Diversity" (the study of a culture other than that of the West) and become proficient in a foreign language.
-Dickinson's Community Studies Center also promotes diversity through fieldwork research projects that take Dickinson students into diverse cultures and environments within and outside the United States.
-Among the center's program are the American Mosaic, in which students devote an entire semester to community-oriented fieldwork, and the Global Mosaic, which extends fieldwork abroad.
+Dickinson's Mosaic Program also promotes diversity through fieldwork research projects that take Dickinson students into diverse cultures and environments within and outside the United States.
+Among the programs are the American Mosaic, in which students devote an entire semester to community-oriented fieldwork, and the Global Mosaic, which extends fieldwork abroad.
 Overall, 60% of the Class of 2021 studied in a foreign country during their four years at Dickinson.
 Dickinson's global programs offer students the opportunity to study in Africa, Central America, and Asia as well as the traditional programs in Europe.
 In addition, Dickinson's grant from the Freeman Foundation established a new professorship in Asian law and culture that takes a leadership role in advancing Asian Studies and infusing Asian and comparative materials into course work in other departments.

 Diversity in Academic Resources: Dickinson has devoted significant academic resources to diversity.
 The Waidner-Spahr library boasts one of the largest private collections of Asian Studies in the country, the Norman and Margaret Jacobs Collection.
 The collection includes over 20,000 volumes covering China, Japan, Korea, Vietnam, Thailand, India, and other Asian countries.
 The East Asian Studies Reading Room houses most of the library's East Asian language collections, which consists of monographs, journals and DVDs in Chinese and Japanese, as well as a small collection of Korean titles, including artifacts.
 The Trout Gallery possesses a substantial collection of African Art totaling slightly more than 600 pieces.
 The pieces represent a wide swath of Africa including Ethiopia, the Sepik River region, the Upper Volta, Burkina Fasso, Mali, Sudan, the Côte d'Ivoire, Angola, Tanzania, Ghana, Benin, and other countries within Africa.
 The collections include various cultural materials such as sculptures, textiles, baskets, pottery, masks, and archeological materials.